lisawray/groupie/README.md

     }
 ```

 You can also mix and match `BindableItem` and other `Items` in the adapter, so you can leave legacy viewholders as they are by making an `Item<MyExistingViewHolder>`.
+Just switch `MyExistingViewHolder` to extend Groupie's `ViewHolder` rather than `RecyclerView.ViewHolder`.

 ### Note: